davidmalcolm/gcc-python-plugin/docs/tree.rst

    .. py:attribute:: dereference

-      The gcc.Type that this type points to
+      The :py:class:`gcc.Type` that this type points to

-Additional attributes for various gcc.Type subclasses:
+Additional attributes for various :py:class:`gcc.Type` subclasses:

    .. py:attribute:: const